Beyond Deterministic Translation for Unsupervised Domain Adaptation: Methods

 Having shown how stochastic translation from the source to the target domain can be integrated in the basic formulation of UDA, we now turn to exploiting stochastic translation from the target to the source domain, which is freely provided by the cycle-consistent formulation of \cite{Huang_18_munit}.

-In particular we consider a complementary segmentation network, $F_s$, that operates in the source domain and can be directly supervised from the labeled source dataset based on a cross-entropy objective: \beq \loss(F_s) = \sum_{(x,y) \in \mathcal{S}} \loss_{ce}(F_s(x),y) \eeq This network can provide labels for the target-domain images, once these are translated from the target to the source domain; these pseudo-labels of the target data can in turn be used to supervise the target-domain network through a cross-entropy loss.
-In the case of deterministic translation pseudo-labels would be obtained by the following expression: \beq \hat{y}(x) = F_s(\transidet{x}), \quad x \in \mathcal{T}, \eeq where $\transi$ is the inverse transform from the target to the source domain, and $\hat{y}$ indicates the pixel-level posterior distribution on labels.
+In particular we consider a complementary segmentation network, $F_s$, that operates in the source domain and can be directly supervised from the labeled source dataset based on a cross-entropy objective:

+This network can provide labels for the target-domain images, once these are translated from the target to the source domain; these pseudo-labels of the target data can in turn be used to supervise the target-domain network through a cross-entropy loss.